mladenovicandjela/mladenovicandjela.github.io/index.md

 ## Contact

-If you would like to help me procrastinate on my PhD research, you are very welcome to send me an email (with or without a fun math problem) at [andjela.mladenovic@mila.quebec](mailto:andjela.mladenovic@mila.quebec).
+You are welcome to send me an email (with or without a fun math problem) at [andjela.mladenovic@mila.quebec](mailto:andjela.mladenovic@mila.quebec).